The Kyle Incident: Truth Decay

 He told them to move into her son’s room, where he made them sit on the floor.
 He then covered them both with a sheet, telling them not to look at him, else he would “gouge their eyes out”.
 The man removed the handcuffs from Ms Kyle, and after putting her son back into the cupboard, took her to her bedroom.
 (There are slight discrepancies between the court documents and the police crime report as to when the handcuffs were first used)

-Crime report of Ms Kyle – doc 20-3 (image is best viewed on a desktop)
+Crime report of Ms Kyle – document 20-3 (image is best viewed on a desktop)

 The Assault of Carol Kyle